plein/plein.github.io/README.md

 ## eToro Tools

-The repository also includes a placeholder page `etoro.html` for future tools.
-Planned features include importing a profile from JSON and exporting data to CSV.
+The repository also includes a tools page `etoro.html` for working with portfolio data.
+Paste the JSON response from the eToro API and click **Process JSON** to view your positions in a table.
+You can then use the **Export CSV** button to download the table contents.